Qualitative Causal Inference: From Fundamentals to Process Tracing Applications (Modules 2, 6)

 Participants may enter the module sequence after it has begun, but their doing so is discouraged.

-Qualitative Causal Inference: Fundamentals and Applications I (M10, June 18)
+Qualitative Causal Inference: Fundamentals and Applications I (M2, June 15)

-In Part I (Module 10) David Waldner outlines the fundamentals of QCI, contrasting it to two alternative models of inference: design-based causal inference, which is associated to the so-called ‘credibility revolution’ in quantitative social science, and the detective model of causal inference championed by some Process Tracing methodologists.
-In these sessions students will become familiar with the distinct understanding of ‘causal mechanisms’ that underpins this approach.
-They will also learn how to specify causal graphs in order to achieve unit-level causal inference, with attention to the mitigation of three potential sources of bias:
+In Part I (Module 2) David Waldner outlines the fundamentals of QCI, contrasting it to two alternative models of inference: identification-based causal inference, which is associated with the so-called ‘credibility revolution’ in quantitative social science, and the detective model of causal inference, which typically takes the form, in qualitative research, of process tracing.
+In these sessions students will learn how to specify causal graphs in order to achieve unit-level causal inference, with attention to the mitigation of three potential sources of bias:

 (1) spuriousness and endogeneity via the construction of a ‘front-door path’ that indicates causal continuity between X and Y; (2) confounding variable bias by checking for the presence of a “back-door path” that produces a non-causal association between X and Y; (3) measurement error by checking for the presence of a ‘side-door path’ that complicates taking the pre-treatment value of the outcome variable as a proxy measure of the counterfactual (and inherently unobservable) value of the outcome under control.